top of page

 10. Is it true that the Smithsonian has an original biblical manuscript?

-There are no original Bible manuscripts in existence.
+NO original Bible manuscripts in existence anywhere.

 However, a substantial number of first copies are in existence.